Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Introduction

 Initial explorations of early fault-tolerance have focused along a few lines.
-A first line of work has been to adapt quantum algorithms to have a low depth per circuit.
-This is motivated by observation that, given an error rate \(p\), one can perform approximately $G\approx-\log(1-p)^{-1} \approx p^{-1}$ operations before the exponential decay of circuit fidelity sets in.
-A number of works accomplish this improvement by enabling some trade-off that reduces circuit depth at the expense of an increase in the number of circuit repetitions~\cite{Wang2019-wm, lin2022Heisenberg, Zhang2022-gl, Wan2022-ro, Wang2022-ac, Dong2022-ye, Wang2023-lc, Ding2023-ff, Ding2023-zt, Ni2023-mp, Nelson2024-lo, Akhalwaya2022-xj}.
-In other cases, the constant factors for a particular application have been reduced by making design choices tailored to small and medium-sized problems, such as using Trotter-based simulation in place of methods with better asymptotic scaling but worse prefactors~\cite{Childs2018-fq,Campbell2020-dv,Blunt2023-nf,Akahoshi2024-td}.
+A fist line of research has aimed to reduce costs for small and medium-sized problems, by making tailored algorithm design choices.
+For example, using Trotter-based simulation instead of methods with better asymptotic scaling has been shown to offer lower costs for smaller systems~\cite{childsFirst2018,campbellEarly2022,bluntCompilation2024,toshioPractical2024}.
+Another approach has focused on adapting quantum algorithms to achieve a low depth per circuit.
+This is motivated by the observation that a given error rate~\(p\), determines the maximum number of allowable operations $G\approx-\log(1-p)^{-1} \approx p^{-1}$ before the exponential decay of circuit fidelity sets in.
+Several works have accomplished this by trading off reduced circuit depth for an increased number of circuit repetitions~\cite{wangAccelerated2019, linHeisenbergLimited2022, zhangComputing2022, wanRandomized2022, wangFaster2023, dongGround2022, wangFaster2023, dingEven2023, dingSimultaneous2023, ding2023robust, niLowdepth2023, nelsonAssessment2024, akhalwayaTopological2024}.
+A third approach has been to use error mitigation techniques -- originally designed to handle physical noise in near-term quantum devices -- in order to reduce the noise-induced bias without reducing circuit depth, albeit at the expense of many circuit repetitions \cite{piveteauError2021,suzukiQuantum2022,toshioPractical2024}.